inet-framework/inet/showcases/general/dynamic/doc/index.rst

 This is in contrast to static networks where the same nodes are present in the entire course of the simulation.

-This showcase demonstrates dynamic networks, and contains an example simulation in which wireless nodes are created, exist for some time, and then they are deleted.
+This showcase demonstrates dynamic networks and contains an example simulation in which wireless nodes are created, exist for some time, and then they are deleted.
 While in existence, they move around and send ping request messages.